 Anyhow, after Patti and Larry are reunited, and if you've collected all that's necessary, Patti breaks the wall of reality and transports the couple as a real deus ex machina manner to the Sierra game studios.
 There they walk past several known Sierra titles only to find themselves from the company of the mother of graphical adventure games, Roberta Williams, who offers the duo a job as game designers.

 And so Larry 3 tied a bow to the saga of Larry in a fashion that made Al Lowe skip Larry 4 all together.
 If there's ever been a corner a game designer has painted himself into, this was it: Larry ends up as a game designer, happily together with Patti, telling his stories.
-In the end Larry even is coding LSL1, while sipping wine on the balcony.
+In the end, Larry even is coding LSL1, while sipping wine on the balcony.
 It was such a happy ending, that Al Lowe himself was stumped on how to continue from there until he got the idea of going straight to Larry5, thus making LSL4 one of the biggest jokes in the computer gaming: a sequel often referenced, but never made or played.
 But let's talk more about that later when I get to Larry 5.

 LSL3 might have its own share of issues.
-One of which is the latter half with Patti with its dead ends, other being that the first half is just a refurbished Larry 1 with removed need for casino games.
+One of which is the latter half with Patti with its dead ends, other being that the first half is just a refurbished Larry 1 with a removed need for casino games.
 But all said and done, I still think it's the best of the first three.
 Sure the script might not be as interesting as LSL2 is, but the design of the puzzles and the game itself trumps over the previous games, especially LSL2.
 The story is, very much, a retread to LSL1 from Larry's part, but there's no need to waste time playing casino games.
-And playing as Patti gives a new flavor to the game.
+And playing as Patti gives a new flavour to the game.

 |Larry 3 also has some interesting camera angles.
 This scene contains explicit nudity.|

-This time around LSL3 also has a strong sound track.
+This time around LSL3 also has a strong soundtrack.
 There where LSL2 had a couple of tunes here and there and almost lack of sound effects, LSL3 makes the best of MT-32, having both sound effects and music everywhere.
 In a word, the Nontoonyt island feels more alive in both, visual and audio.

-While Larry 3 is a simple game, at least as far plot goes, and a Sierra adventure through and through, it also feels like it has bested the test of time better than the games that came before it.
+While Larry 3 is a simple game, at least as far the plot goes, and a Sierra adventure through and through, it also feels like it has bested the test of time better than the games that came before it.
 LSL3 also feels many ways like it was meant to be a conclusion of sorts to the series.
-Obviously there was more games after this, but the way it ends did pose a problem for Al Lowe: Larry was genuinely happy, so where to go from there.
+Obviously, there were more games after this, but the way it ends did pose a problem for Al Lowe: Larry was genuinely happy, so where to go from there.